 Her son, Pete, lives in Manhattan, where he works for Eversight.
 Her stepdaughter, Brittany, teaches in the South Colonie School District and her stepson, Alex, is a graduate of RPI.

-Rev. Sue is a five year winner of Wedding Wire's Couple Choice Award (2013-2017) and is Dean of Second Year students and on the faculty of One Spirit Interfaith Seminary in Manhattan, where she teaches on the spiritual care of the dying, religious injury, conflict, and working with couples on the path to marriage.
-Rev. Sue is Chair of the Rockport Cultural District and is a Promise Leader for Sandy Hook Promise.
+Rev. Sue is a six year winner of Wedding Wire's Couple Choice Award (2013-2018) and is Dean of Second Year students and on the faculty of One Spirit Interfaith Seminary in Manhattan, where she teaches on the spiritual care of the dying, religious injury, conflict, and working with couples on the path to marriage.
+Rev. Sue is a Promise Leader for Sandy Hook Promise.
 From Jan.
 1 - Mar.
 24, 2018, Sue was Sabbatical pastor at First Congregational Church of Rockport (UCC).
 She is seeking Privilege of Call as a Minister in the United Church of Christ with hopes of pastoring a church soon!

 Rev. Sue Koehler-Arsenault, M.Div.